Telegram Channel Analytics: Track Performance Like a Pro

 Your worst posts teach lessons too:

-- Find posts with lowest view rates
+- Find posts with the lowest view rates and the highest unsubscribe spikes

 - Analyze what went wrong:

-- Wrong time?
+- Wrong time of day?

-- Uninteresting topic?
+- Uninteresting or off-topic subject?

 Track Content Experiments